solnamgung/solnamgung/README.md

 <h3>Hello there 👋<h3>

 I create blog posts and open source packages mainly about Java and data engineering. 💻  <br>
-I have a passion for learning and sharing my knowledge with others a public as possible. <br>
+I have a passion for learning and sharing my knowledge with others as possible. <br>
 You can see a full list of what I am up to on 👉 https://medium.com/@nandaras0103/lists <br>
  🌹 If you find value in something I have created, please feel free to send a tip, <br>
  👉 solnamgoong0103@gmail.com